 Europe's highest construction site

 Daytime temperatures as low as minus 30 degrees, wind speeds reaching 240 km/h, heavy snow and dense fog are all par for the course on Klein Matterhorn.
-Since 2016, construction workers in expedition gear have been working on the new Matterhorn glacier ride at almost 4000 metres above sea level and on precariously steep terrain.
+Since 2016, construction workers in expedition gear had been working on the new Matterhorn glacier ride at almost 4000 metres above sea level and on precariously steep terrain.
 Because of the lack of oxygen at high altitude the individuals toiling on Europe's highest building site can only perform at around 60 to 80 percent of their normal physical capacity.
 The altitude is not only tough on the workers – the materials too are pushed to the limit.
 Concreting work can only take place at temperatures of 5°C or more, so the concrete is mixed using warm water at the intermediary depot at Lake Cime Bianche on the Italian side of the border and must not be allowed to cool below 8°C during its journey on the transport lift.
 The construction machinery also had to undergo technical modifications to cope with the extremes of pressure and temperature.
 At an altitude of almost 4000 metres the air pressure, as well as the amount of oxygen contained, falls to 60% of that at sea level.

 Rock stabilization – protection from falling scree